rmorshea/labox/docs/src/concepts/storables.md

 ## Class IDs

-The `class_id` within the [config][lakery.core.storable.Storable.get_storable_config] of
+The `class_id` within the [config][labox.core.storable.Storable.get_storable_config] of
 a `Storable` class uniquely identify it when saving and loading data.
-This is important because it's how Lakery knows which class to use when reconstituting data.
+This is important because it's how Labox knows which class to use when reconstituting data.
 That means you should **never copy or change this value** once it's been used to save production data.
 On the other hand you are free to rename the class or move it to a different module without any issues since the `class_id`, rather than an "import path", is what identifies it.

 !!! note